phamhanh/TempehWarden/README.md

 <pre>sudo reboot</pre>
 </div>
 <p></p>
-<p>Once the RPi restarts, the CellarWarden server should start
+<p>Once the RPi restarts, the TempehWarden server should start
 up.
 This can be checked by logging back into the RPi and typing:</p>
 <div class="highlight highlight-bash">
 <pre>top</pre>